A History of Cultural Arts

 The Cultural Arts Division of the Newport Beach Public Library, with guidance and support by the Newport Beach City Arts Commission, brings cultural and arts programming to the community.
 Cultural activities are ongoing throughout the year and include the coordination of revolving art and cultural exhibitions at Central Library, the Sculpture in Civic Center Park Exhibition, the annual Newport Beach Art Exhibition, Concerts on the Green, and a variety of arts lectures and special events.

-Sculpture Exhibition in Civic Center Park, Phase V installation in mid-July.
-Grand Opening celebration postponed to an undermined date.
+Sculpture Exhibition in Civic Center Park, Phase VI is currently on display.
+Phase VII installation and Grand Opening celebration are scheduled for June 2022.

 - Sculpture Exhibition Finalists to City Council